williammcintosh/webdev-homework/hw1/checklist.md

-## Code Checks Checklist
+## Checklist

-Prior to turning in your assignment, complete the following checklist.
+Prior to turning in your assignment, complete the following checklist in regards to the code checks.
 There are several errors in the starter files that you will need to fix.

 #### Accessibility Code Check